Ruola/LampTelegramBot/README.md

-# A Personal Project To Build A Telegram Bot For A Lamp Switch
+# A Smart yet Private Lamp Controller

 ## Motivation

 Before you go to bed, you might need to go far away to turn off your bedroom light, and then go back in dark.
 Also, a nighttime urination could cause falls and injuries at night because your room is totally dark.
 How about using your phone to control your lamp switch?
-If you use Telegram chat app, luckily, you can directly control your lamp without downloading any other app.
+Indeed, you could download an app to control it.
+However, it might cause privacy leakage.
+HAHA, classic.
+Now, use the Python script to gain your private one.
+Also, if you use Telegram chat app, luckily, you can directly control your lamp without downloading any other app.

-The Python script receive messa

 ## Requirements